-The policies seek to address the key planning issues identified and help deliver the community's vision for the Plan.
+- 52. The policies seek to address the key planning issues identified and help deliver the community's vision for the Plan.
 The policies are grouped under six themes in support of the overall Vision.

 - Housing.

 - Health, Leisure and Community Facilities.

 - Education, Employment and Skills.

 - Shops and the Town Centre.

 - Natural Environment.

 - Built Environment, Design and Infrastructure.

-Each theme has its own chapter.
+- 53. Each theme has its own chapter.
 Each chapter includes the relevant aims, supported by policies and justification.

-Neighbourhood plan policies must relate to development and land use.
+- 54. Neighbourhood plan policies must relate to development and land use.
 However, this does not mean that neighbourhood plans cannot include other non-planning related policies that the community would like to achieve.
 It is important that the Plan makes a clear distinction between planning and non-planning policies.
 This Plan achieves this by referencing the former as a 'Policy' and the latter as a 'Community Action.'

-It is important to note that when using the Plan to form a view on a proposed development all of the policies contained in it must be considered together.
+55. It is important to note that when using the Plan to form a view on a proposed development all of the policies contained in it with Local Plan and national planning policies must be considered together.